clach04/bitbucket_tools/README.md

 random tools for dealing with bitbucket.org repos.
 Created as https://community.atlassian.com/t5/Bitbucket-articles/What-to-do-with-your-Mercurial-repos-when-Bitbucket-sunsets is a very long thread and difficult to search.

+This repo contains dump_repos.py which will dump most things to local file system for offline backup.
+It does NOT import or convert it.

 Getting my notes off my machine and in a shareable state.

 TL;DR check out: